Jeff and Yvonne Build a Parenting Plan using Child Inclusive Mediation

 Yvonne and Jeff each thought carefully before submitting their written proposals.
 While they continued to disagree on certain points, after a couple of attempts they came up with a mutually acceptable schedule.
 The plan was both detailed and unique.
 They had nearly equal parenting time, but their time-sharing with Kyle changed seasonally to adapt to his extracurricular activities.
 During the winter, he spent more time with Jeff because it was easier for him to get back and forth to practices and games that way.
 During the spring and fall, however, he spent more time with Yvonne.
 The twins, on the other hand, had a fairly stable split week schedule.
 They spent one extra day each week with Yvonne, to make it easier for her to drive them to their evening activities.
 During the summer, all of the kids spent half their vacation time with Kyle and half with Yvonne.

 With the help of Dr. Landers and Mr. Hill, Yvonne and Jeff were able to craft a parenting agreement promising collaboration and flexibility.
 They included details about how they would communicate with each other; how the children would communicate with the parent they were not currently staying with; and how the family would resolve future disagreements, including returning to mediation for any intractable dispute.
 Both Jeff and Yvonne left mediation highly satisfied with both the process and their results.

-If you are interested in constructing a mediation process to resolve your parenting dispute, the child custody mediators at Weinberger Law Group’s Mediation Center can help.
+If you are interested in constructing a mediation process to resolve your parenting dispute, the child custody mediators at Weinberger Divorce & Family Law Group, LLC’s Mediation Center can help.
 Contact us today for an initial consultation.